On Tuesday morning I memorized the first verse of "OK pour plus jamais" (Okay for No More Always) by Serge Gainsbourg.

 The bildungsroman started in 1795 with Goethe's Wilhelm Meister's Apprenticeship, which we won't read because it has a million pages.
 It is a novel of self-realization.
 He gives up his ideals to accept his circumstances.
 It becomes a self-realization.
 This is example number one and European literature accepted this as a model.

-Interrogate.
-Don't take anything for granted.
 It is not just literature but about people.
 A model for the individual.
 Effect on readers.
 Folding the individual into the universe.
 The individual must also fit.
 What is special about you and how to be like everybody and still be you.
-A narrative of not one damn thing after the other gives form.

 Why does it start the way it does and why end a certain way?

-Jane harvests her memories selectively in hopes of having a common memory with the reader.
-No possibility.
 She throws a book at the master of the house.
 Don't do it or do it?
-She thinks in terms of negatives.
-There is no distracting information.

-There is a structure of interruption like Prince Harry's Spare
+There is a structure of interruption like Prince Harry's Spare.

 The novel starts with new behaviour.
 She does something she never did before.
-She is only free if she submits to a template for the whole.

 I say I see parallels with the beginning of Jane Eyre and Frankenstein, such as in the use of arctic imagery to create a sense of internal desolation.
 She says that's a gothic element that both novels share.